TheGamerator/FiveNightsAtFreddys1Doom/README.md

 to let you back out.
 Can you survive?

+How to play:
+Download the game from here: https://drive.google.com/file/d/1mIxhfZXmcUT2mbKNuahsRI4S_rzVUFKW/view?usp=sharing

-How to play: Unzip the game,
+Unzip the game,

 Go to that folder and run Fnafdoomlauncher.exe